Albert0i/mariadb-vss/om.md

         indexName: 'demo:writers:idx_vss'
     })
 ```
+> A `text` field is a lot like a `string`.
+If you're just reading and writing objects, they are identical.
+But if you want to *search* on them, **they are very, very different**.
+I'll cover that in detail when I talk about [searching](https://github.com/redis/redis-om-node/tree/main?tab=readme-ov-file#searching) but the tl;dr is that `string` fields can only be matched on their exact value and are best for keys and discrete data—like postal codes or status indicators—while `text` fields have full-text search enabled on them, are optimized for human-readable text, and can take advantage of [stemming](https://redis.io/docs/stack/search/reference/stemming/) and [stop words](https://redis.io/docs/stack/search/reference/stopwords/).

 It is hazardous to call `createIndex`, in addition, indexing  `embedding` field is practically unuseful albeit it is possible: